Hydrostatic pressure is pressure that exert by density of fluid column. The relationship of hydrostatic pressure is shown in the equation below.

 In oilfield term, the formula above is modified so that people can use it easily.
 The formulas are as follows:

-HP = Constant x MW x TVD
+HP (Hydrostatic Pressure) = Constant x MW (Mud Weight or Mud Density) x TVD (True Vertical Depth)

-HP = 0.052 x MW (ppg) x TVD (ft) ** Most frequent used in the oilfield **
+HP (psi) = 0.052 x MW (ppg) x TVD (ft) ** Most frequent used in the oilfield **

-HP = 0.007 x MW (pcf) x TVD (ft)
+HP (psi) = 0.007 x MW (pcf) x TVD (ft)

-HP = 0.00981 x MW (kg/m3) x TVD (m)
+HP (kPa) = 0.00981 x MW (kg/m3) x TVD (m)

-According to the equation, Hydrostatic Pressure is not a function of hole geometry.
+According to the equations above, Hydrostatic Pressure is not a function of hole geometry.
 Only mud weight and True Vertical Depth (TVD) affect on Hydrostatic Pressure.
 For example (a picture below); well A and well B have the same vertical depth.
 With the same mud density in hole, the bottom hole pressure due to hydrostatic pressure is the same.
 The only different between Well A and Well B is mud volume.

 This concept is basic and very important for many aspects such as well control, balance cementing, u-tube, etc.